 C. CONTRACTOR shall submit periodic invoices providing, in reasonable detail, a description of the specific Services performed, dates on which such Services were performed, and the amount of time CONTRACTOR spent performing each discrete task or project on each such date.
 The invoices shall be sent to STACK at the following address:

+Stack Construction Technologies

+6398 Thornberry Court

+Mason, Ohio 45040

 5. Termination.

 A. STACK may terminate this Agreement immediately for cause upon written notice to CONTRACTOR.
+CONTRACTOR may terminate this Agreement immediately for cause upon written notice to STACK.
 STACK may terminate this Agreement without cause on 30 days written notice to the CONTRACTOR.
 CONTRACTOR may terminate this Agreement on 30 days written notice to STACK.

-B. If STACK terminates this Agreement for cause, it shall pay CONTRACTOR If STACK terminates this Agreement without cause, it shall pay CONTRACTOR for Services provided up to and including the date of termination (30 days after written notice described in Section 5.A.
+B. If STACK terminates this Agreement for cause, it shall pay the CONTRACTOR for work performed up until the written notice described in Section 5.A.
+If STACK terminates this Agreement without cause, it shall pay CONTRACTOR for Services provided up to and including the date of termination (30 days after written notice described in Section 5.A.

 C. Upon the termination or expiration of this Agreement, STACK shall be entitled to receive, and CONTRACTOR shall promptly deliver to STACK, all tangible documents and materials containing, reflecting, incorporating, or otherwise based on Confidential Information, and all Work Product.
 CONTRACTOR shall then promptly delete from its systems and permanently erase all STACK’s Confidential Information, and any other information belonging to STACK or relating to the performed pursuant to this Agreement, and shall certify to STACK in writing that CONTRACTOR has complied with the requirements of this paragraph.